Skip to navigation Skip to content

 Key features and functions

-Enterprise Resource Planning (ERP) systems encompass a wide range of features and functions that cater to the specific needs of organizations.
-While these functionalities may vary across different ERP vendors, there are fundamental aspects that remain consistent.
+Manufacturing ERP software are designed with a wide range of features and functions that cater specifically to the needs of manufacturing organizations.
+While these functionalities may vary across different ERP vendors, there are several core aspects that are consistent:

 Tailoring ERP for manufacturing companies